 Henry David Thoreau famously wrote of "the sunshine of a winter's day," and now the simple place that inspired him the most is going solar.
 Officials are breaking ground on a new visitor's center at Walden Pond State Reservation

 Lowest round-trip fares posted by the airlines.
 Restrictions apply.
 Fares are subject to change without notice.
 Payment up to 21 days before travel might be required.
 Fares might not be available for certain days of the week, holidays, etc.

 A group of Hawaii residents on a Crystal Cruise from Quebec to New York spotted the Aloha Cafe during a stop in Newport, R.I.
 “Just when we arrived at the port, we saw the big Aloha Cafe sign and had to take the photo,” said Wally Nishiguchi, who submitted the picture.
 Nishiguchi, left, was joined by Lynne Sugiyama, Patty Nishiguchi, Yoshiko Fong, Tom Sugiyama and Cleighton Fong, all of Honolulu.
 The photo was taken by a passerby visiting from Wisconsin.

-com or mail to Signs of Hawaiian Life, 500 Ala Moana Blvd., Suite 7-210, Honolulu, HI 96813.
-Please include the full names of those in the photo, when and where it was taken and the name of the photographer.
-We apologize but mailed photos cannot be returned.
+SUBMIT YOUR PHOTO Email “Signs of Hawaiian Life” photos to email@example.com or mail to Signs of Hawaiian Life, 500 Ala Moana Blvd., Suite 7-210, Honolulu, HI 96813.
+Please include the full names of those in the photo, where they live in Hawaii, when and where the photo was taken and the name of the photographer.